danielvilla12/sdtProject/README.md

 streamlit run app.py

 When you do this, you'll be able to see the plots that are created from this analysis at the link provided.

+You can also view the plots on Render at the following link: https://sdtproject-8oti.onrender.com/